ergoplatform/ergodocs/docs/dev/scs/sigma/improved-signatures.md

-Initial implementation of distributed signatures support in the node worked well in simple cases, and ZK Treasury built on top of it.
-However, in complex cases it has some problems:
+The initial implementation of distributed signatures support in the node worked well in simple cases, and ZK Treasury built on top of it.
+However, in complex cases, it has some problems:

 * hints generated (such as commitments) were not tied to a position of a sub-expression in a sigma-expression.
-For example, for statement like "atLeast(2, Coll(pkAlice, pkBob, pkCharlie)) && (pkBob || pkDiana)", the same commitment would be generated for Bob.
-Which is improper and insecure at all - a signature would reveal Bob's secret key (as the same randomness used twice for different challenges in Schnorr protocols).
+For example, for a statement like "atLeast(2, Coll(pkAlice, pkBob, pkCharlie)) && (pkBob || pkDiana)", the same commitment would be generated for Bob.
+This is improper and insecure - a signature would reveal Bob's secret key (as the same randomness is used twice for different challenges in Schnorr protocols).
 * similarly, hints generated were not tied to inputs.

-This is fixed with new API introduced in distributed-sigs branch.
-Now all the hints tied with input indexes and also with positions in sigma-tree after script reduction with current context.
-Also, API is now simpler-to-use I suppose.
+This is fixed with the new API introduced in the distributed-sigs branch.
+Now all the hints are tied with input indexes and positions in the sigma tree after script reduction with the current context.
+Also, API is now simpler-to-use.

 So let me provide a new tutorial on collective signing.
-Like in the previous tutorial, first we pay to 2-out-of-3 spending script (with keys stored in registers):
+Like in the previous tutorial, first, we pay to 2-out-of-3 spending script (with keys stored in registers):

 ```
 {